-Students are expected to dress appropriately for classroom and laboratory instruction.
+Students are expected to dress appropriately for classroom and laboratory instruction and to be in professional attire when guests are present during classroom experiences.
 Appropriate dress is defined as clothing commensurate with the classroom or laboratory setting and activity.

-The course syllabus may define an instructor's requirements for a specific lab activity (for instance, clothing that allows for easy removal for palpation).
-In general, dress in the classroom should be comfortable, but modest, considering that students are representatives of the program and profession.
+A given class syllabus should define an instructor's requirements for a specific lab activity (for instance, clothing that allows for easy removal or palpation).
+In general, dress in the classroom should be comfortable, but with discretion, considering that you are always a representative of the program and profession.
+Professional attire is defined as that which would be acceptable in a physical therapy clinical setting.
 Hats of any kind are not permitted in class.